Ada Tur

 Research

-SafeArena: Evaluating Safety in Autonomous Web Agents
+SafeArena: Evaluating the Safety of Autonomous Web Agents

 Ada D. Tur*, Nicholas Meade*, Xing Han Lù*, Alejandra Zambrano, Arkil Patel, Esin Durmus, Spandana Gella, Karolina Stańczak, Siva Reddy